 Genuine Emergency Burst Pipe Repair

 We aim to arrive as timeously as possible and always keep our service vans fully stocked in order to ensure that every burst pipe gets fixed promptly and in one, single visit.
-See our standard rates and areas that we serve, and remember that we carry cash, Credit Card & EFTPOS facilities in all our service vehicles for easy, on-the-spot payment.
+Remember that we carry cash, Credit Card & EFTPOS facilities in all our service vehicles for easy, on-the-spot payment.
 Who’s a good boy?
 Plumbdog is a good boy.
-See how we work during a standard service call and view our service guarantee now.

 Not sure if you have a pipe leak?